ErwanBarbedor/Plume_-_TextEngine/doc/advanced.md

 ## Macro Parameters

-A macro can have four kinds of parameters:
+A macro can have 3 kinds of parameters:

 ### Positional Parameters